davithambardzumyanest/browser-automation-api/SESSION_API.md

 POST /api/session/:sessionId/goto
 ```

 Navigate to a URL in the session.
+This will always use the first tab.

 **Request Body:**
 ```json